SocietyForArtisticResearch/PPCopenhagen18/expo.md

-# RC Exposition

-* Publication format and a authoring framework (editor)
-* Technology of reading and writing
-* Allow for ways of experiencing, developing and documenting artistic research
-* Exposition editor as a research tool
-* Untapped potential

 # RC Exposition as a Digital Object

+* Publication format and an authoring framework
 * Links human authoring and consumption with machine processing
-* A dynamic creator of techno-aesthetic relations
 * Different milieux: aesthetic, political, technological and social context
 * Can be processes, programmed, transformed and linked and extended
+* Exposition editor as a research tool
+* Untapped potential

 <!-- the inner composition of graphical expositions still -->
 <!-- remains opaque to machines, which hampers adaptability and long-term archiving. -->